yoann-dev/rtlwifi_new/README.md

 ===========
 ### A repo for the newest Realtek rtlwifi codes.

-Fork from https://github.com/lwfinger/rtlwifi_new.git ONLY extended branch here.
+Fork from https://github.com/lwfinger/rtlwifi_new.git **ONLY extended branch here**.

 This code will build on any kernel 4.2 and newer as long as the distro has not modified any of the kernel APIs.